arangodb/docs/3.6/oasis/index.md

 The ArangoDB Cloud...

-- runs your databases in data centers of cloud providers of your choice (e.g. Google, Amazon AWS).
+- runs your databases in data centers of cloud providers of your choice (Google, Amazon AWS, Microsoft Azure).
   This optimizes performance and reduces cost.

 - ensures that your databases are always available and